 Signs and symptoms of oral cancer are sometimes subtle and unnoticeable to people.
 During your regular exam and checkup with your dentist, you can help identify and symptoms or risk factors by reviewing the following:

-It is important to note that dentists do not make diagnoses for oral cancer.
+It is important to note that dentists do not make the diagnosis.
 However, your dental professional is in a position to notice symptoms or warning signs early on, before you may even be aware.
 If your dentist lets you know they have noticed something that may be a sign or symptom, it is important not to panic.
 In some cases the signs and symptoms of oral cancer may be the result of something unrelated.
 However, it is important to listen and act if your dentist recommends that you see your regular physician or a specialist to examine and possibly conduct a biopsy on something that looks suspicious.

 Sours: 1st Family Dental